 (Fun fact #2: I have never seen Trainspotting.)

-The zoo in Edinburgh has been on my list for a long, long time – but even more so since they got the giant pandas!
-Edinburgh Zoo is renowned as one of the best zoos in the world, so I was keen to check it out, and it just happened that my friend’s girlfriend was in town and also wanted to go, so we made a day of it!
-Well… an afternoon of it.
+The zoo in Edinburgh had been on my list for a long, long time – but even more so since they got the giant pandas!
+Edinburgh Zoo is renowned as one of the best zoos around for their conservation efforts and for the zoo itself, so I was keen to check it out.

-I also loved the talk on the Indian rhino, I finally got a good photo of a binturong, and we got to see tapirs, which are freaking awesome (incidentally the only other time I’ve seen them is at Singapore Zoo).
+I also loved the talk on the Indian rhino, I finally got a good photo of a binturong, and we got to see tapirs, which are freaking awesome.
 We also got a phenomenal view of zebras with hills in the background (Edinburgh Zoo itself is on a hill, which can get tiresome) and said hello to some super cute meerkats.
 And monkeys.
-Ooooh, and I also finally saw a sun bear – which I didn’t get to see at Singapore!
+Ooooh, and I also finally saw a sun bear, another animal I’d never seen before!

 The Elephant House